-To me and my team, local means those 7 counties listed above and usually defined as being in the Greater-Detroit or Metro-Detroit area.
-We typically don't handle DUI cases beyond this local area.
+To me and my team, local means the 3 big and surrounding counties, usually defined as the Greater-Detroit or Metro-Detroit area.
+We typically don't handle DUI cases farther out.

 Instead, by appearing again and again in front of the same Judges and prosecutors day-in and day-out in this concentrated area, we have become and remain extremely familiar with how things are done in each court here.